zerasul/mdbook_en/11colors/colors.md

 We can see in the previous image, how the same color palette can be in HighLight mode or shadow mode, increasing the number of colors to be displayed with only one palette.
 However, these colors are not always expandable by three (i.e. from 16 colors to 48).
 It depends on various cases, more or less colors will be displayed.

-In this section, we are going to show how these modes work in the Sega mega Drive.
+In this section, we are going to show how these modes work in the Sega Mega Drive.
 Since depending on what is going to be shown and the priority of the same one, it has a behavior or another.
 We are going to see how these modes behave in planes and Sprites.

 To activate the HighLight/Shadow mode, you can use the function ```VDP_setHilightShadow``` which indicates whether it is activated or not.
 It receives a parameter with value 1 or 0.
 For example: